AsraFatima/XenApp-Marketplace/citrix-xd-site/Readme.md

 # Pre-Requisites

 1) These templates make use of sysprepped images which must have the above XenDesktop components fully installed.
-There are currently three required images which must reside in the 'images' container of the storage account specified by 'vhdStorage':
+There are currently six required images which must reside in the 'images' container of the storage account specified by 'vhdStorage':

 | Image   | Description    |
 |:--- |:---|
-xd-arthur.vhd | Full XenDesktop installation
+XD-DDC.vhd | Arthur controller Image
+XD-SF.vhd | Danno StoreFront Image
+XD-LIC.vhd | Arthur License Server Image
+XD-DIR.vhd | Arthur Director Image
-xd-arthur-rdsh.vhd | Server VDA installation
+XD-VDA.vhd | Server VDA Installation
-xd-arthur-vdi.vhd | Server VDI installation
+XD-VDI.vhd | Server VDI Installation

 Click the button below to deploy